Today,

 all this situation in India

-with HARIT PRAYAS effort in Bundelkhand , Caritas India is able to train about 117
+with HARIT PRAYAS effort in Bundelkhand , Caritas India village

 “Kususm